Employment

 Trial-Seasoned Litigators

 Our group is comprised of trial-seasoned former prosecutors and other talented litigators who leverage their employment litigation know-how and experience to achieve extraordinary results early in cases, or by taking the case through discovery to trial and verdict.
+We serve as employment litigation counsel and trusted advisors for many large and small employers, including:

 • The New York Law Journal named our group as its 2019 Labor and Employment Litigation Department of the Year.